 In more recent decades, a series of visionary leaders such as Jim Wood, Miguel Contreras, and Maria Elena Durazo helped to reinvigorate the labor movement in LA and open our doors ever wider.
 They created new, safer, better jobs.
 They took up the cause of immigrants’ rights and made the labor movement a more powerful political force than at any other time in the city’s history.

-Now under the leadership of Rusty Hicks, who previously served as the LA Fed’s political director, we won a historic increase in the minimum wage, doubled sick days for workers, pushed LA City and County to crack down on wage theft, negotiated agreements for the NFL stadium, and we are on our way to passing a game-changing initiative – affordable housing built by Angelenos who need the jobs most, including veterans.
+Now under the leadership of Rusty Hicks, who previously served as the LA Fed’s political director, we won a historic increase in the minimum wage, doubled sick days for workers, pushed LA City and County to crack down on wage theft, negotiated agreements for the NFL stadium, and passed a game-changing initiative – affordable housing built by Angelenos who need the jobs most, including veterans.

 What we do